RepRapLtd/Fisher/README.md

 Organised into the following folders:

-* sw/ Design files are in Solidworks 2016 format.
+* sw/ Original design files in Solidworks 2016 format.
+The latest design is in FreeCAD.
 * stl/ Printable files.
 * dxf/ Lasercut files.
 * step/ Designs in ISO STEP format.
 * FreeCAD/ Designs for the FreeCAD CAD system.
 * InDevelopment/ What it says...
 * Legacy/ Old files no longer current.
-* SoftwareXXX/ Current firmware as a compiled .bin file from [David Crocker](https://github.com/dc42/RepRapFirmware/releases) and [Duet3d](https://duet3d.dozuki.com/Wiki/Firmware_Overview).
+* SoftwareXXX/ Current firmware as a compiled .bin file from [David Crocker](https://github.com/dc42/RepRapFirmware/releases) and [Duet3d](https://duet3d.dozuki.com/Wiki/Firmware_Overview) plus SD card images.
-* Fisher-SD-image/ Working image for your sd card.